shashank1shukla/App42-Photo-Sharing/README.md

 # About App:

 This sample demonstrate the idea of one-to-one photo sharing between two people and posting comments on the shared photograph by both of them.
 One can pick the friend from his facebook friend list and can share his pic.
-It user App42 Cloud API for back-end support and uses User, Social, File storage APIs to implement this.
+It uses App42 Cloud API for back-end support and uses User, Social, File storage APIs to implement this.

 # Runnnig Sample: